Create a Doubly Linked List from a Ternary Tree

 We strongly recommend you to minimize your browser and try this yourself first.

-The idea is to traverse the tree in preorder fashion similar to binary tree preorder traversal.
-Here, when we visit a node, we will insert it into doubly linked list in the end using a tail pointer.
+The idea is to traverse the tree in a preorder fashion similar to binary tree preorder traversal.
+Here, when we visit a node, we will insert it into a doubly linked list, in the end, using a tail pointer.
 That we use to maintain the required insertion order.
 We then recursively call for left child, middle child and right child in that order.

 Below is the implementation of this idea.